joshuanianji/Wordrank/README.md

 # WORKRANK

-An Elm application that ranks words based on usage.
+An application that ranks words based on usage.

 You can upload your own text file or type in your own text.